uci-uav-forge/uavf/docs/overview.rst

     catkin make

 to checkout the ROS package and build it.
-Inside of the ROS software, we can import ``uavf`` and use its APIs.
+Inside of the ROS software, we can import :py:package:`uavfpy` and use its APIs.